 If you add gymnastics rings, you have the ability to lower and raise the rings.
 You can do ring rows and ring push-up variations, which are challenging enough for most people to do for a long time.

-I'm a big fan of the incline press over the flat bench press, even though I rarely do much barbell pressing these days.
-(I caught gymnastics ring fever.
-And it's severe.)
-So it should be no surprise that I prefer a bench with the potential to incline to 30 and 45 degrees.
+I'm a big fan of the incline press over the flat bench press (because), so it should be no surprise that I prefer a bench with the potential to incline to 30-degrees.

-Luckily, those suckers exist.
 I found mine at a local sporting goods store for around $100.
-It's not super grade, but I was never putting up three plates or anything like that, so it served my purposes.
-If you're a heavy bencher, perhaps should consider something sturdier.
+It's not professional grade, but it works.
+If you're a strong bencher, perhaps you should consider something sturdier.

 I don't know why weight belts are often called “dip” belts, but they are.
-Dip belts (or weight belts or whatever you want to call them) allow you to attach weight around your waist for exercises like chin-ups and dips.
+Dip belts (or whatever you want to call them) allow you to attach weight around your waist for exercises like chin-ups and dips.

 Funnily enough, I use a tree climbing belt.
-It's less than comfortable, but it was a free gift.
+It's 0% comfortable, but it was a (free) gift from a friend.
 There are much friendlier options out there.

 As for the chain, just go to any local hardware store and get one that supports a decent amount of weight.